 Step 4: Pull the pork!

 Remove the pork from the slow cooker (do not discard remaining liquid) and let it cool considerably, but not all the way to room temp.
+When the pork has cooled down some, it's time to shred!
+I recommend using your hands, it's the fastest and easiest.

-TIP At this point, many people will tell you to "take two forks and shred the pork".
+Your hands are your best tools for shredding pulled pork!!
+Many people will tell you to "take two forks and shred the pork".
 Um, no. This will take you forever.
 And wear you out.
 Use your cook's best tools again - your hands - and get in there and shred it up.

 Once the pork is 'pulled' add it back into the slow cooker and mix it with the remaining liquid.
 Heat up the meat on low until it starts to simmer, then switch the heat to warm.
 You are now ready to eat!